alxklk/Scinc/Bytecode.md

 ## VM architecture

 Scinc VM is register-based, with 3 address memory-to-memory instruction set.
 Each command operand can be immediate integer, immediate float or address.
-Addresses are based upon 6 virtual segments, 4 of them are based on registers:
+Addresses are based upon 3 virtual address spaces:

 Segment | purpose | base register
 --------|---------|--------------
-`LOCAL` |local variables |`loc` register
-`ARG`   |function arguments | `arg` register
-`TMP`   |temporary variables, intermediate result of calculations in expressions | `tmp` register `THIS`  |class data members for usage in methods | `this` register `GLOBAL`|global variables | none (direct address) `CONST` |constants | direct address
+`LOCAL` |local variables and function arguments |`sp` register `THIS`  |class data members for usage in methods | `this` register `GLOBAL`|global variables, constants and pointed/referenced items | none (direct address)

-Some of these segments are considered to be extra and may be refactored out in future releases.
-This should not affect functionality.

 Special bit in memory mode codes indirect access, `mem[addr]` if 0 or `mem[mem[addr]]` otherwise.